 Windows Explorer makes a surprisingly good email viewer.
-Message attributes, such as sender, received date, etc., can be displayed in Windows Explorer columns.
+Message attributes, such as sender, recipients , received date, attachment indicator, etc., can be displayed in Windows Explorer columns.
 You can sort on these fields by clicking on the column headers.
 (Note: To have MessageSave populate the "Author" column, enable the Add sender information to saved files option).

 When you double-click on a saved msg file, it opens in Outlook and looks exactly like it did when it was in your Inbox.